Combining Tables with JOINs

 INNER JOIN

 An INNER JOIN returns only rows where the join condition matches.
-Use it when you need data that exists on both sides—for example, listing students who have declared a department.
+Use it when you need data that exists on both sides - for example, listing customers who have selected a preferred category.

-INNER JOIN department AS d ON d.dept_id = s.dept_id
+INNER JOIN category AS cat ON cat.category_id = c.preferred_category_id

-Students whose dept_id is NULL are excluded because there is no matching department row.
+Customers whose preferred_category_id is NULL are excluded because there is no matching category row.

 LEFT JOIN

 A LEFT JOIN returns every row from the left table and matches from the right table when they exist.
-This is perfect for finding undeclared students.
+This is perfect for finding customers without a stated preference.

-LEFT JOIN department AS d ON d.dept_id = s.dept_id
+LEFT JOIN category AS cat ON cat.category_id = c.preferred_category_id

-Students without a department show NULL in dept_name, making them easy to identify.
+Customers without a preferred category show NULL in category_name, making them easy to identify.

 RIGHT and FULL JOIN (Conceptual)

-SQLite (and many lightweight engines) do not implement RIGHT JOIN or FULL JOIN, but it is still important to understand them:
+MySQL supports RIGHT JOIN but does not implement FULL JOIN, so it is still important to understand both:

 - RIGHT JOIN: returns every row from the right table plus matches from the left.
 You can usually rewrite this as a